We all know that Christmas is celebrated by billions of people around the world.

 Similarly, the Youth League at Shenyang Pharmaceutical University in Liaoning province banned student groups from organising on-campus events to mark Christian festivals such as Christmas to “build cultural confidence”.

-Meanwhile in Hengyang, the second largest city in Hunan province, celebrating Christmas is not only forbidden for members of the party but, according to an official Weibo account, members of the public are “banned from occupying streets for parties and celebrations on Christmas Eve and Christmas Day”.
+Meanwhile in Hengyang, the second largest city in Hunan province, celebrating Christmas is forbidden for members of the party.
+And, according to an official Weibo account, members of the public are “banned from occupying streets for parties and celebrations on Christmas Eve and Christmas Day”.

 Foreigners can enjoy a traditional feast

 Foreign teachers in China wanting to enjoy a traditional Christmas feast shouldn’t have a problem.

 Many hotel restaurants and Western-style restaurants offer a Christmas lunch or dinner (or both), though it’s worth shopping around as quality and price can vary.
 A buffet-style meal could easily set you back 300 yuan (US$40).

 If you prefer making the Christmas meal yourself, most of the trimmings can be picked up from foreign stores like Walmart, Metro and Carrefour.

 However, as you’re unlikely to have an oven you'll have to give the hot turkey a miss!